TylerWisniewski/tylerwisniewski.github.io/cev.md

 As Chassis Lead, I oversaw the manufacturing of the Monocoque and Aerodynamic Chassis Components for the UC24 vehicle, the Aerodynamic and Structural Design of the UC25 Chassis, and the integration process of all mechanical, electrical, and autonomy hardware systems.

-Our UC24 Model was designed in Autodesk Inventor using Surfacing tools, but I led the switch to Autodesk Alias (a top Automotive Surface Modeling Program) for the design of the UC25 Vehicle.
+Our UC24 Model was designed in Autodesk Inventor using Surfacing tools.
+For the UC25 we switched to Autodesk Alias (a top Automotive Surface Modeling Program) for the design of the UC25 Vehicle.
 Through an iterative design process, altering model parameters and analyzing aerodynamic performance using Ansys Fluent Computational Fluid Mechanics, I was able to reduce drag by 6% while also altering many parts for easier manufacturability with specific surfaces for Autonomous Sensor Mounting.
 We then analyzed and optimized our structural components/layups using Ansys ACP and Mechanical.

 ![UC24 Chassis Assembly](images/portfolio/cev/chassis.jpg)
 *UC24 Chassis Assembly*